 Q: Do you insure or guarantee the wine will arrive safely and intact?

 A: The Wine Check makes no guarantee about the condition of the wine upon its arrival and is not responsible for damaged or lost wine, as it is exposed to too many external forces and handling.
-It is designed to help further protect your wine in a shipper box, and make it far easier for you and the baggage handlers to lift and transport your wine.
+It is designed to help further protect your wine in an ISTA-approved wine shipper box, and make it far easier for you and the baggage handlers to lift and transport your wine.